Skip to main content

 • User Experience: Explain why tracking is needed before requesting permission

-• Timeout Configuration: Adjust timeout based on your app's flow (default 20 seconds)
+• Timeout Configuration: Adjust timeout based on your app flow (default 20 seconds)

 • Status Monitoring: Monitor tracking status changes and update UI accordingly

-• Check Status First: Always check if permission has already been determined before requesting
+• Check Status First: Always check whether permission is already determined before requesting

-• Handle All Cases: Implement proper handling for all ATT result values
+• Handle All Cases: Implement handling for all ATT result values

 • iOS Version Check: Always check platform before using ATT